My Meditation Path

 Going Deeper With Dharma Teachers

-My pool of influencers expanded over the years to include Insight Meditation and Lovingkindness teachers Sharon Salzburg and Jack Kornfield, Mindfulness-Based Stress Reduction (MBSR) founder Jon Kabat-Zinn, and Mindful Self-Compassion pioneer Dr. Kristin Neff, just to name a few.
-As nature has played such a strong role in my journey, Mark Coleman, founder of Awake in the Wild, has been a particularly important guide.
+My pool of influencers expanded over the years to include Insight Meditation and Lovingkindness teachers Sharon Salzburg, Jack Kornfield, and Joseph Goldstein, along with Mindfulness-Based Stress Reduction (MBSR) founder Jon Kabat-Zinn and Mindful Self-Compassion pioneer Dr. Kristin Neff, just to name a few.
+As Nature has played such a strong role in my journey, Mark Coleman, founder of Awake in the Wild, has been a particularly important guide.

 Retreats

-Though I do not identify formally as Buddhist, I find great value in dharma teachings and the container created to unplug from technology at residential meditation retreat centers, which I attend on an annual basis to deepen my practice.
-Some of the silent retreats I have had the privilege to experience include 10-Day Vipassana (SN Goenka’s program), week-long retreats at Spirit Rock Meditation Center, and week-long Awake in the Wild retreats with Mark Coleman.
+Though I do not identify formally as Buddhist, I find great value in Dharma teachings and the container created to unplug from technology at residential meditation retreat centers, which I attend on an annual basis to deepen my practice.
+Some of the silent retreats I have had the privilege to experience include 10-Day Vipassana (SN Goenka’s and IMS teachers’ versions), week-long retreats at Spirit Rock Meditation Center, and week-long Awake in the Wild retreats with Mark Coleman.
 During covid, when the centers were closed, I took myself to a tiny cabin for a solo silent retreat, where my lead teacher was a bear!

 Certified Teacher and Coach Training